 The fishery supplying our krill oil was the first krill harvesting company to gain MSC certification – and still remains one of the only two to be certified.

-In essence, we provide 100% traceability of the krill from sea to shelf in a controlled value chain: from harvesting… to processing… to logistics... to final processing… to product specs… to internal and external audits.
+In essence, we provide 100 percent traceability of the krill from sea to shelf in a controlled value chain: from harvesting… to processing… to logistics... to final processing… to product specs… to internal and external audits.

 That means we’re able to trace all krill back to the exact location of harvest (through GPS systems aboard each vessel).
 Each bottle is traceable back to the Antarctic location where the krill was actually harvested.

-I think you’ll agree that’s little debate that my Krill Oil is a product you can trust…
+I think you’ll agree there is little debate that my Krill Oil is a product you can trust…

 Our Antarctic krill source meets the strictest quality standards when it comes to contaminants.
 In fact, regular testing is performed to ensure our krill oil meets extremely demanding specifications for a broad range of potential contaminants.

-As mentioned before, heavy metals are always a concern when it comes to seafood products.
+As mentioned earlier, heavy metals are always a concern when it comes to seafood products.
 Fish and seafood have the potential to contain high levels of heavy metals such as lead, mercury and copper.
-We make sure to test our krill for these, plus for an array of other metals.
+We test our krill for these and an array of other metals.
 The levels found in our krill oil are so low they even test well below California’s Prop 65 limits, which are much more stringent than federal guidelines.